-When these teeth grow in, sometimes they take up too much space in the mouth.
+In some cases when wisdom teeth grow in they take up too much space in the mouth.
 These teeth cannot be straightened out with braces.
 When the mouth is overcrowded, there is no procedure that can be done to make the teeth all fit together.
 The only option is to have them removed.
 A dentist can determine which teeth may need to be removed.
 They might have to extract all of them or only a few.

-Before the wisdom teeth grow in, there is normally twenty-eight teeth in the mouth.
+Before wisdom teeth grow in there are normally 28 teeth in the mouth.
 After the wisdom teeth grow in, there are 32 teeth.
-There might not be enough room in everyone’s mouths to fit the extra teeth.
-Extraction is done to make sure that your mouth has enough room.
+There might not be enough room in everyone’s mouths to fit the extra teeth which can lead to pain and discomfort.

 Pain and Irritation

 As wisdom teeth grow in they can cause aches and pains.
 If you are experiencing pain or discomfort, contact your dentist for an exam and x-ray.
 They can determine if the actual wisdom teeth or other factors are causing pain.
 Your Dentist will not always decide that extraction is the best solution.
 Over time, pain may correct itself and no extraction will be required.

-If you experience pain while eating, this might be a reason to have your teeth taken out.
+If you experience pain while eating, this might be a reason to have your wisdom teeth taken out.
 Food could be getting stuck in between the gums and the tops of the teeth.
 This could cause a lot of problems if you cannot get to the back of the mouth and clean well enough while brushing.
 Checking with a dentist to find the right products to fix this problem is the best way to handle it.
 If it can’t be resolved, extraction might be the only choice.

 A Cyst Forms Around the Tooth